Chloé Fall/Winter 2026 Look 1

 Chloé Fall/Winter 2026 Look 4

-Her research reportedly included Dutch folk costumes, archival imagery of girls in lace bonnets and floral dresses, and photographs from the late twentieth-century cultural landscape—from the prairie romanticism of Joni Mitchell’s Ladies of the Canyon to the iconography of Kate Bush and early Kate Moss.
+Her research reportedly drew on Dutch folk costumes, archival imagery of girls in lace bonnets and floral dresses, and photographs from the late twentieth century — from the prairie romanticism of Joni Mitchell’s Ladies of the Canyon to the iconography of Kate Bush and early Kate Moss.

-The result is a collection that does not simply reproduce bohemian aesthetics.
-Rather, it explores how these images of shared cultural femininity—passed down visually through generations—might be translated into contemporary fashion.
+The collection does not simply reproduce bohemian aesthetics.
+It explores how these images of shared cultural femininity — passed visually through generations — might be translated into contemporary fashion.

 Western Boots in Chloé Fall/Winter 2026

-The defining characteristic of the collection lies in the way Kamali organizes two seemingly opposing ideas.
+The collection is defined by how Kamali organizes two opposing ideas.

-On one side stands folk romanticism: ruffled dresses, tiered skirts, soft blouses, and floral embroidery that evoke pastoral imagery.
+On one side: folk romanticism — ruffled dresses, tiered skirts, soft blouses, floral embroidery that evokes pastoral imagery.

-On the other side stands urban reality: tailored jackets, leather trousers, heavy outerwear, and Western boots.
+On the other: urban reality — tailored jackets, leather trousers, heavy outerwear, Western boots.

-Throughout the runway, these two worlds are not presented separately but layered together.
+These two worlds are never presented separately.
+They’re layered together.

-This interplay forms the structural core of the collection.
+This interplay defines the structural core of the collection.

-Rather than presenting nostalgia as an escape, Kamali frames it as a memory carried into the present—something worn within the everyday wardrobe of a contemporary woman.
+Rather than presenting nostalgia as escape, Kamali frames it as memory carried into the present — something worn within the everyday wardrobe of a contemporary woman.

 Silhouette provides the clearest visual language of the collection.